tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-4.md

 ### IV.
 Try it out!

-Now set some breakpoints and check the inspector - "Script" scope is gone, replaced by Module scope.
+Now set some breakpoints and check the inspector:
+- "script" scope is gone, replaced by Module scope
+- all of the dependencies between modules are explicitly specified with `import` and `export`, which will make it easier for multiple developers to work on the app

 **HTML file**